tyea/dobpicker/README.md

 ## Author

-Written by Tom Yeadon.
-My website is http://www.tomyeadon.com in case you're interested.
+Written by Tom Yeadon in November 2014.